spacecricket/crickets/README.md

 and the provided Phoenix.PubSub mechanism.

 TODO:
-* Fix the email provider for user registration -- I'm thinking of using MailJet.
 * Add first and last names, and maybe Avatars.
 * Add support for links and emojis.
 Maybe images/attachments too.